colemad/Web-database/README.md

 This project is licensed under the MIT License.

-Please do not delete comments with meta author information
+Please don't delete comments with meta author information

 # ✉️Contact